brandondocusen/CntxtJS/README.md

 ## 💡 Example Usage with LLMs

-The LLM can now provide detailed insights about your codebase's auth implementation, understanding the relationships between components, functions, and files!
+The LLM can now provide detailed insights about your codebase's implementations, understanding the relationships between components, functions, and files!
 After generating your knowledge graph, you can upload it as a single file to give LLMs deep context about your codebase.
 Here's a powerful example prompt:

 ```Prompt Example```